-Becerra’s work as chief law enforcement officer follows more than two decades of service to the people of Los Angeles in the U.S. House of Representatives, where he was also was elected to serve in leadership — chairing the Congressional Hispanic Caucus and then becoming Vice Chair and ultimately Chair of the House Democrats.
+The Attorney General’s work as chief law enforcement officer follows more than two decades of service to the people of Los Angeles in the U.S. House of Representatives, where he was also elected to serve in leadership positions — chairing the Congressional Hispanic Caucus and then becoming Vice Chair and ultimately Chair of the House Democrats.

-In the U.S. House, Becerra became the first Latino to serve on the powerful Ways and Means Committee, fighting for a fairer tax code and for fairer trade laws and working to protect Social Security and Medicare.
+In the U.S. House, Becerra became the first Latino to serve on the powerful Ways and Means Committee, fighting for a fairer tax code, fairer trade laws and working to protect Social Security and Medicare.

-Becerra is married to Dr. Carolina Reyes and they are the proud parents of three daughters: Clairsa, Olivia and Natalia.
-Born in Sacramento, Becerra is the son of Manuel and Maria, both immigrants from Mexico who taught him the value of working hard to earn a chance to get ahead.
+Becerra is married to Perinatologist Dr. Carolina Reyes and they are the proud parents of three daughters: Clarisa, Olivia and Natalia.
+Born in Sacramento, Becerra is the son of immigrants — a construction and clerical worker – who together taught him the value of working hard to earn a chance to get ahead.